 The University of Redlands School of Business has been working with Esri to design a Spatial Business Academy to address the need for training that blends business knowledge with location analytics.
 On March 26-28, the University of Redlands and Esri hosted its inaugural event to provide an immersive and accelerated learning environment that would equip participants with both conceptual and hands-on skills for considering, implementing, and assessing GIS applications across a wide variety fo business functions, contexts, and strategies.

-A book, Spatial Business: Competing and Leading with Location Intelligence, will be published by Esri Press in June 2019.
+A book, Spatial Business: Competing and Leading with Location Intelligence, forthcoming from Esri Press, Spring 2020.
 Aimed at professional and business school audiences, the book will explore the nature and advantages of using location analytics in business, moving from an overview of the field to specific case studies.